envytools/envytools/hwdocs/memory/nv50-vm.rst

 - bit 6: supervisor-only flag
 - bits 7-9: log2 of contig block size in pages [see below]
-- bits 12-31: bits 12-31 of physical address [small pages]
+- bits 12-31: bits 12-31 of linear address [small pages]
+- bits 14-31: bits 14-31 of linear address [medium pages]
-- bits 16-31: bits 16-31 of physical address [large pages]
+- bits 16-31: bits 16-31 of linear address [large pages]

 word 1:

-- bits 32-39: bits 32-39 of physical address
+- bits 32-39: bits 32-39 of linear address
 - bits 40-46: storage type
 - bits 47-48: compression mode
 - bits 49-60: compression tag address
+- bit 61: partition cycle

+  - 0: short cycle
+  - 1: long cycle

+- bit 62 [NV84-]: encryption flag

 Contig blocks are a special feature of PTEs used to save TLB space.
-When 2^o adjacent pages starting on 2^o page aligned bounduary map to contiguous physical addresses [and, if appropriate, contiguous tag addresses] and have identical other attributes, they can be marked as a contig block of order o, where o is 0-7.
-To do this, all PTEs for that range should have bits 7-9 set equal to o, and physical/tag address fields set to the physical/tag address of the *first* page in the contig block [ie. all PTEs belonging to contig block should be identical].
-The starting physical address need not be aligned to contig block size, but virtual address has to be.
+When 2^o adjacent pages starting on 2^o page aligned bounduary map to contiguous linear addresses [and, if appropriate, contiguous tag addresses] and have identical other attributes, they can be marked as a contig block of order o, where o is 0-7.
+To do this, all PTEs for that range should have bits 7-9 set equal to o, and linear/tag address fields set to the linear/tag address of the *first* page in the contig block [ie. all PTEs belonging to contig block should be identical].
+The starting linear address need not be aligned to contig block size, but virtual address has to be.